adhamsaadi/Secure-File-Encryption/README.md

 ### Prerequisites

 - Python 3.x
 - pycryptodome library.
-You can install it via pip: `pip install pycryptodome`
+You can install it via pip: `pip install pycryptodome` or `apt install python3-pycryptodome`

 ### Usage